ncpol3sdpa/ncpol3sdpa/SUIVI.md

   * Merge MR

 - (Thomas)
- Begin the implementation of the SOS problem by finding the solutions of the dual problem with cvxpy
+ * Begin the implementation of the SOS problem by finding the solutions of the dual problem for each constraint of the primal problem with the solver cvxpy
+ * test the code: errors remain